-We like to think that our classes are affordable to everyone.
-Classes are only $12 for adults and $10 for students with reductions for medallists and for regular attendance.
-There is also a great saving if you pre-pay for 10 classes the cost is just $10 Adults and $8.50 Students per class
+We like to think that our classes are affordabel to everyone.
+Classes are only $12 for adults and $10 for students with reductions for medalists and for regular attendance.
+There is also a great saving if you pre-pay for 10 classes, the cost is just $10 Adults and $8.50 Students per class.

 I have a pretty busy schedule, what if I miss a class?

 Our classes don’t run on courses.
-It’s difficult at times for people to commit to consecutive weeks, so our Monday and Wednesday night classes is a beginners class all year around and you progress on from there.
+It’s difficult at times for people to commit to consecutive weeks, so our Monday and Wednesday night classes are a beginners class all year round and you progress from there.
 It does not matter if you miss a class as you will pick up anything you missed in later weeks and will not be disadvantaged.

 Will I have a good teacher?

 Ron is the principal of Freeman’s with over 30 years’ experience and oversees everyone’s work.
-Ron is accredited coach qualified adjudicator and a fully qualified professional dance teacher.
+Ron is an accredited coach, qualified adjudicator and a fully qualified professional dance teacher.
 Our medalists and staff train under Ron and use his teaching techniques.

-We pride ourselves on having a strong network of support, e.g. Staff and medallists.
-These dancers, both male and female, will help you as you move around the circle so that you are not left up to your own capabilities.
+We pride ourselves on having a strong network of support, e.g. Staff and Medalists.
+These dancer, both male and female, will help you as you move around the circle so that you are not left up to your own capabilities.